-After initial planning, Work Packages are defined during program execution through a series of Rolling Wave or Cadence Release Planning cycles.
-The Cadence Release Planning period is a fixed duration determined in Product Planning at the start of the program, and each WP should be scheduled to fit within one Agile Cadence Release.
-For Features beyond the current Agile Cadence Release, the scope may be in Planning Packages, which will be refined during future Release Planning cycles.
+After initial planning, Work Packages are defined during program execution through a series of Rolling Wave or Release Planning cycles in concert with Release Planning Cycles.
+The Release Planning period is a fixed duration determined in Product Planning at the start of the program, and each WP should be scheduled to fit within one Agile Release.
+For Features beyond the current Agile Release, the scope may be in Planning Packages, which will be refined during future Release Planning cycles.